Future Tenses

 - Oral: It’ll be finished on time.

-What's the difference between "we are going to" and "we will"?
+What's the difference between "you are going to" and "you will"?

 Only ESL teachers make a distinction between "will do something" and "going to do something."
 Native speakers use them interchangeably and cannot articulate any difference in meaning.